oss-specs/specs/README.md

 Alternatively, get the container image here https://hub.docker.com/r/specs/specs/ and start it in whatever way you prefer.

-## Environment variables
+## Configuration

+There are two types of possible configuration:

+### App wide configuration through environment variables

 * SPECS_OUT_DIR - Specifies location of project-data folder, by default this lives in the root of the project.
 * SPECS_ALLOW_INSECURE_SSL - Disables SSL certificate verification when cloning repos.

+### Project specific configuration via a specs.json file in your project route.
+See the specs.json file in the root of this repository for an example.

+Keys:
+ * views: An object with keys specifying named view configurations.
+Allowed keys are:
-* SPECS_EXCLUDED_PATHS - Excludes certain paths (globally) from projects.
+   * excludedPaths - An array of folder paths to exclude from the UI on the project page.
-* SPECS_PATHS_TO_HIDE - Specify beginnings of directory paths to hide on the project page.
-E.g. if you specified 'src/test/specs' then a directory 'src/test/specs/my_wondeful_feature' would be displayed in the directory list as 'my_wonderful_feature'.
-This only affects display logic, not the underlying data.
+   * pathsToHide - Specify beginnings of directory paths to hide on the project page.
+E.g. if you specified 'src/test/specs' then a directory 'src/test/specs/my_wondeful_feature' would be displayed in the directory list as '... my_wonderful_feature'.

 (C) 2015